LightningX VPN Logo

 3. Remote Access VPN

-A remote access VPN allows individual users to securely connect to a private network from a remote location—like their home, a hotel, or a coffee shop.
-It’s perfect for remote employees, freelancers, or IT support staff who need access to office systems or resources outside the company premises.
+A remote access VPN helps you securely connect to a private network from a remote location.
+It’s ideal for remote employees, freelancers, or IT support staff who need to access office systems or resources outside of your company.

 There are two common forms: